kize1509/koala-task-1/README.md

 ### Batching Requests

 - Design a Memtable-like structure to act as a buffer for data before it is sent to the server.
+Basic queue or a priority queue (eg. prioritizing events by timestamp or event type) can act as a memtable.

 - Upon receiving an event, perform a WAL operation to store the data in a file and then add the data to the buffer.

 - When the buffer reaches a configured size, send the data to the server, then clear the buffer and delete the logs.

 - Data transmission should be handled in a separate thread to ensure the main thread remains unblocked and continues receiving events.

 - WAL is our backup plan.
 If the data is not sent to the server, we can retrieve it from the WAL file.